PratyayDhond/Notes-keeper-in-cpp/README.md

 # Notes-in-cpp

-This is a notes app using terminal in cpp.
+This is a notes app using concept of files in cpp.